-Experts question benefits of fluoride-free toothpaste
+Fluoride-free toothpaste won’t prevent cavities, says new review — but not all dentists agree

 Yet customer comment on Amazon’s website sometimes indicates otherwise, with many reviews insisting that the company’s fluoride-free toothpaste does fight cavities.
 “If you brush regularly with or without fluoride, you reduce the risk of cavities,” asserts one customer.

 Oral care companies themselves also stray into such claims.
 The website of Revitin non-fluoride toothpaste says it “strengthens your teeth against tooth decay.”

-A company representative could not be reached for comment.
+Gerald Curatola, the dentist who founded Revitin and now serves as chief science officer, called the review “misleading.”
+He said that the latest science suggests that a healthy mix of oral bacteria is key to dental health.
+“I don’t think fluoride makes a difference at all,” he said.

+However, referring to his company’s decay-fighting claim, he added: “After this call, I’m probably going to remove that from the website, because I don’t think that should be on there, because I didn’t know that was on there.”

 Jeff Davis, the CEO of Sheffield Pharmaceuticals that sells toothpaste with and without fluoride, said it’s “pretty established” that fluoride is what helps reduce cavities.
 But he said some people worry about the harmful effect of too much fluoride and so choose fluoride-free toothpaste.